willdemelo/Replication_Study_Suk2023/README.md

 *Formal analysis*:

 I conducted all of the calculations in the writeup, including the series of regression analyses, Cohen's D calculations, and Z and Chi-squared hypothsis tests.
+I also worked on the presentation and visualizations for the cleaned-up version of the version that I published online.

 *Validation*: